The Mesmerizing Henry Moore Sculptures Are Coming to Houghton Hall

 During the 1950s, Henry Moore was commissioned significantly and some of his best known large-scale works were produced then; his career grew, he worked with assistants, and was featured in several documentary films.
-In order to handle his wealth, Moore decided to establish the Henry Moore Trust in 1972, aimed to promote his works and to popularize visual arts and especially; the sculptor passed away a critically acclaimed sculptor in 1986.
+In order to handle his wealth, Moore decided to establish the Henry Moore Trust in 1972, aimed to promote his works and to popularize visual arts and especially; a critically acclaimed sculptor passed away in 1986.

 Moore became internationally known for his carved marble and larger-scale abstract cast bronze sculptures, especially for his signature form – the reclining figure.
 The artist was fascinated with the primitive art, and his complete plunge in abstraction happened after the sculptor saw Toltec-Mayan at the Louvre.
 With the earlier reclining figures, Moore explored the mass, while with his later monumental ones he became more focused on the space (the pierced forms).